sdsu-comp526/fall24/_sources/slides/module6-1_intro_to_fortran.md

 Note:

-- Can add as many modules as needed, each will be in separate files and compiled separately
+- Can add as many modules as needed, each will be in separate files and compiled separately.
-- A module can be used in various different programs
+- A module can be used in various different programs.
-- A module can be used many times in the same program
+- A module can be used many times in the same program.
 - The variables declared in a module specification part, are global to the module
 - The variables declared in a module become global variables in any program or routine where the module is used
 - The use statement can appear in the main program, or any other subroutine or module which uses the routines or variables declared in a particular module